23 Electric Cars on the Market in 2023

 0 to 60 mph: 5.7 seconds

-Car and Driver review: “Cadillac's first entrant into the luxury electric-vehicle market is the Lyriq SUV, which features sleek styling, a modern cabin, and up to 312 miles of range.”
+Car and Driver review: “Cadillac's first entrant into the luxury EV SUV market is the Lyriq, which offers sharp styling, a modern cabin, and a driving range of up to 308 miles per charge.”

 Car and Driver rating: 8/10